Web Content Management (WCM)

 L: Large Website Design

-These are typically LLCs , Sub-S Corporations, Corporations, Organizations and Associations who provide a more extensive line of products or services than M (medium); they often are large enough to have an in-house department with full-time staff to design, build, update and maintain their site.
+These are typically LLCs , Sub-S Corporations, Corporations, Organizations and Associations who provide a more extensive line of products or services than L (large); they often are large enough to have an in-house department with full-time staff to design, build on, update and maintain their site.

 C: Custom Website Development